MicrosoftDocs/patterns-practices/patterns-practices/reference/mefbootstrapper-createaggregatecatalog-method-mspp-mefextensions.md

 Remarks
 -------

-<span id="remarksToggle"></span> The base implementation returns a new AggregateCatalog.
+ The base implementation returns a new AggregateCatalog.

 See Also
 --------